openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/VPU.md

 #### Fusing Rules

-Certain layers can be merged into convolution, `ReLU`, and `Eltwise` layers according to the patterns below:
+Certain layers can be merged into 'convolution', 'ReLU', and 'Eltwise' layers according to the patterns below:

 - Convolution
     - Convolution + ReLU → Convolution